-If you miss the deadline and want to vote by absentee ballot, you or your agent must apply in person at your local board of elections.
-For more information about someone else picking up your ballot, go to the next question.
+If you miss the deadline and want to vote a mail-in ballot, you or your agent must apply in person at your local board of elections.
+For more information about someone else picking up your ballot, go to the next question below.

 If your request for a ballot is rejected, your local election official will tell you why it was rejected.

-Note: Maryland does not have a permanent absentee list.
-If you want to vote by absentee ballot, you must apply for an absentee ballot each election year.
+Note: Maryland does not have a permanent mail-in list.
+If you want to vote by mail-in ballot, you must apply for a mail-in ballot each election year.

 Can someone else pick up my ballot?

-You choose how you want to receive your absentee ballot.
-Election officials can mail or fax your ballot to you or you can download your ballot from the State’s website.
+You choose how you want to receive your mail-in ballot.
+We can mail or fax your ballot or you can download your ballot from the State’s website.

 If you use the online system to request a ballot, you pick how you want to receive your ballot.
 On the FPCA, you check the box next to your preferred delivery method.
 If you want to download your ballot, make sure you clearly provide your email address.

 Ballots are sent or are available for download at least 45 days before an election.
-If you want to download yor ballot, the State Board of Elections will send you an email when your ballot is available.
-The email will include a link where you can print your absentee ballot and instructions.
+If you want to download your ballot, the State Board of Elections will send you an email when your ballot is available.
+The email will include a link where you can print your mail-in ballot and instructions.